-- Implementing all protection measures as identified within this report. - HSEJV will track the removal of trees and vegetation using an excel database for tree removal. - HSEJV will implement a permitting system to ensure no trees are removed without approval, as per the hold points in the CEMP. - All trees to be removed or trimmed will be appropriately demarcated. - Qualified and experienced arborists will be engaged to remove and trim trees. - Where works will occur in the vicinity of trees that are to remain intact, demarcation or barriers will be put in place around the tree at the extent of the structural root zone.
+- Implementing all protection measures as identified within this report. - HSEJV will track the removal of trees and vegetation using an excel database for tree removal. - HSEJV will implement a vegetation removal permitting system to ensure no trees are removed without approval, as per the hold points in the CEMP. - All trees to be removed or trimmed will be appropriately demarcated. - Qualified and experienced arborists will be engaged to remove and trim trees. - Where works will occur in the vicinity of trees that are to remain intact, demarcation or barriers will be put in place around the tree at the extent of the structural root zone.
 Access tracks will be clearly delineated and defined within the Environmental Control Maps. - Staff and workers to be educated on vegetation trimming and removal requirements. - A copy of this report must be submitted to the Secretary for information before the removal, damage, and/or pruning of any trees, including those affected by the site establishment works. - All recommendations of this report must be implemented by HSEJV unless otherwise agreed by the Secretary. - Pre-clearing surveys and inspections for endangered and threatened flora and fauna species would be undertaken by qualified ecologists prior to any clearing occurring in accordance with REMM B2. - Impacts to Downy Wattle Turpentine Grey Ironbark open forest on shale, Degraded Turpentine - Grey Ironbark open forest on shale, and Broad-leaved Ironbark - Grey Box would be avoided.
-The locations of these species and communities would be marked on plans, fenced on site, and avoided in accordance with REMM B4. - Equipment storage and stockpiling would be restricted to identified compound sites and already cleared land in accordance with REMM B5. - A trained ecologist would be present during the clearing of native vegetation or removal of potential fauna habitat to avoid impacts on resident fauna and to salvage habitat resources as far as is practicable in accordance with REMM B6. - HSEJV will consult with relevant local stakeholders in regards to visual amenity impacts.
+The locations of these species and communities would be marked on plans, fenced on site, and avoided in accordance with REMM B4. - Equipment storage and stockpiling would be restricted to identified compound sites and already cleared land in accordance with REMM B5. - A trained ecologist would be present during the clearing of native vegetation or removal of potential fauna habitat to avoid impacts on resident fauna and to salvage habitat resources as far as is practicable in accordance with REMM B6. - HSEJV will consult with relevant local stakeholders in regards to visual amenity impacts. - All green waste produced by tree removal will be taken to a registered tip for recycling or reused onsite as per the NSW EPA mulch order 2016 and the mulch exemption 2016, and following the NSW EPA Guidance on resource recovery order and exemption for mulch.

-6.13 Site Inspections
+6.14 Site Inspections